A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge Edouard Grave and Arya McCarthy, who, aside from being generally awesome, provided feedback post-submission on the ideas.
+The authors acknowledge Edouard Grave and Arya McCarthy, who provided feedback post-submission on the ideas.
 Sebastian is supported by Irish Research Council Grant Number EBPPG/2014/30 and Science Foundation Ireland Grant Number SFI/12/RC/2289, co-funded by the European Regional Development Fund.
 Ryan is supported by an NDSEG fellowship and a Facebook fellowship.
-Finally, we would like to acknowledge Paula Czarnowska, who spotted a sign error in a late draft.
+Finally, we would like to acknowledge Paula Czarnowska, who spotted a sign error in a late draft.\looseness=-1